North Korea, I’m on my way!

 Our floor in the hotel obviously was intended for Western tourists.
 There was an international direct dial telephone as well as Chinese and Russian TV channels.
 One radio station played motivating local music from 6 a.m.

-Note the two German telephone area codes (“West” and “East” Germany BRD/DDR) and the two capitals Bonn and Berlin.
+Note the two German telephone area codes (formerly “West” and “East” Germany) and the formerly two capitals Bonn and Berlin.

 In the room there was always hot water and electricity available, but I was surprised of the American electrical sockets.
 Only in the bathroom there were European sockets, one with 220V and one with 110V.